cruelandunusual/Algorithms-Data-Structures-and-Programming-Challenges/README.md

 * [Think Like a Programmer](https://nostarch.com/thinklikeaprogrammer)
 * [Eloquent JavaScript](https://eloquentjavascript.net/)

-Some of the code is self-assigned personal challenges (i.e. the idea is my own although it may have been inspired by an exercise from another sources).
+Some of the code is self-assigned personal challenges (i.e. the idea is my own although it may have been inspired by an exercise from another source).
 The [notes](NOTES.md) page gives more information on the code, including the sources.